Ateeqworrior/OEE-Chat-Assistant-/README.md

-# 📊 SmartOEE – Gen AI Chat-Based OEE Calculator
+# 📊 SmartOEE – Gen AI Chat-Based OEE Chat Assistant ✨

 This project is built as part of the **NTT DATA Gen AI Case Study** evaluation.
 It is an interactive Gen AI application that calculates and displays the **Overall Equipment Efficiency (OEE)** of packaging devices deployed in a biscuit manufacturing facility.
 The interface mimics a **ChatGPT-style conversational UI**, offering an engaging and intuitive way to query and analyze manufacturing performance using IoT sensor data.